ziudeso/aframe-asset-on-demand-component/README.md

 The are now different states during the lifecycle of the scene:

-1. After Rendering: An img-Tag with an empty src-Attribute has been added to <a-assets>
+1. After Rendering: An img-Tag with an empty src-Attribute has been added to a-assets
 2. After play (or any other configurable event): The resource is loaded within the img-Tag and attached as a Texture to the Box (via the material Component)
-3. After pause (or any other configurable event): The Texture is removed from the box and the image is removed from <a-assets>
+3. After pause (or any other configurable event): The Texture is removed from the box and the image is removed from a-assets
-4. No more memory is used up
+4. No more memory is used up (Check Texture-Count in the stats component)
 5. Steps 2./3. can now alternate

 ### API